OpenNMT/OpenNMT-py/docs/source/main.md

 # Overview

-This portal provides a detailled documentation of the OpenNMT toolkit.
+This portal provides a detailed documentation of the OpenNMT toolkit.
 It describes how to use the PyTorch project and how it works.